Non shifted calculus of variations on time scales with Nabla-differentiable Sigma: Time scales with -differentiable

 \begin{example} \begin{enumerate} \item If $\T = \{ 0 \} \cup \{ 1/k!, \; k\in \N \}$, then $\sigma$ is not $\nabla$-differentiable in $0$ since $k! / (k-1)! = k$ tends to $+\infty$. \item If $\T = [-1,0] \cup \{ 1/2^k, \; k\in \N \}$, then $\sigma$ is not $\nabla$-differentiable in $0$ since $2^k / 2^{k-1} = 2$ does not tend to $1$. \item If $\T = \{ 0 \} \cup \{ \pm 1/2^k, \; k\in \N \}$, then $\sigma$ is not $\nabla$-differentiable in $0$ since $2^k / 2^{k-1} = 2$, $2^k / 2^{k+1} = 1/2$ and $2 \neq 1/2$. \end{enumerate} \end{example}

 Examples~\ref{ex2}, \ref{ex3} and \ref{ex4} allow to get a better understanding of the restrictions imposed on a time scale by the $\nabla$-differentiability of $\sigma$.
-Indeed, we conclude that such a time scale has to satisfied the following properties: \begin{itemize} \item Due to the continuity of $\sigma$, no point (except $a$) can be right-scattered and left-dense. \item Due to the $\nabla$-differentiability of $\sigma$, the density in a dense point is not "too weak", in contrary to $1.$ in Example~\ref{ex4}.
-Secondly, in a left- and right-dense point different to $a$ and $b$, the left and the right densities have to be "homogeneous" with limit equal to $1$, as in $7.$, $9.$ of Example~\ref{ex3} and in contrary to $2.$, $3.$ of Example~\ref{ex4}. \end{itemize}
+Indeed, we conclude that such a time scale has to satisfy the following properties: \begin{itemize} \item Due to the continuity of $\sigma$, no point can be right-scattered and left-dense. \item Due to the $\nabla$-differentiability of $\sigma$, the density in a dense point cannot be \textit{too weak}, in contrary to $1.$ in Example~\ref{ex4}.
+Secondly, in a left- and right-dense point, the left and the right densities have to be \textit{homogeneous} with limit equal to $1$, as in $8.$, $10.$ of Example~\ref{ex3} and in contrary to $2.$, $3.$ of Example~\ref{ex4}. \end{itemize}